man hands repairing the broken switch

 Do I need high-value buildings & contents insurance?

-• The rebuild value of your home is over £1 million
+- The rebuild value of your home is over £1 million.

-• Your general contents are worth over £100,000
+- Your general contents are worth more than £100,000.

 Go to FAQs